hnykda/tutos/RPi.md

 ```
 since now, when you wan't to connect to RPi you can just type `ssh choose_name` and it will take care about rest.

+**Screen**
+You can live without that, but you shouldn't!
+Learn about what the screen is (google it), install it (`pacman -S screen), use it and love it.
+It can be handy to automatically ssh into screen sesion.
+For that I use this command (from PC I want to connect to RPi):
+`ssh RemoteHost -t screen -dRS "mainScreen"`.
+You can make some alias to something shorter (for example in .zshrc).

 ### Speeding RPi up
 Archlinux ARM for RPi is prepared to be tweaked.
 And now it is possible to speed RPi up by overclocking it's processor without avoiding your waranty.
 How to do it?
 Just edit file `/boot/config.txt` and find this part:
 ```